-- The Veteran’s income is at or below 120 percent of area median income; and
+- Household income not to exceed 120 percent of area median income.

 Forms & Documents